ambient-innovation/django-migration-zero/README.md

 ### Maintenance

 Please note that this package supports the [ambient-package-update](https://pypi.org/project/ambient-package-update/).
 So you don't have to worry about the maintenance of this package.
-All important configuration and setup files are being rendered by this updater.
+This updater is rendering all important configuration and setup files.
 It works similar to well-known updaters like `pyupgrade` or `django-upgrade`.

 To run an update, refer to the [documentation page](https://pypi.org/project/ambient-package-update/) of the "ambient-package-update".